Smarter Marketing Starts Here - Get the CMO's AI Guide

 User Education for Sustainable DAM Practices

-• Optimized data storage: Encourage users to adopt data storage optimization strategies.
-This might include using data de-duplication techniques, which significantly reduce the storage space required for digital assets.
+• Optimized Data Storage: Encourage users to adopt data storage optimization strategies, such as using data de-duplication techniques, which significantly reduce the storage space required for digital assets.

-• Energy-efficient file formats: Educate users about the benefits of using energy-efficient file formats.
-For example, choosing formats like JPEG XR for images, which offer high compression with minimal loss in quality, can lead to substantial energy savings in data storage and transmission.
+• Energy-Efficient File Formats: Educate users about the benefits of using energy-efficient file formats.
+For example, choosing formats like JPEG XR for images can lead to substantial energy savings in data storage and transmission.

-• Sustainable sharing practices: Guide users in sustainable file-sharing practices, like sharing links to files stored in the cloud rather than sending multiple copies via email, which cuts down on data redundancy.
+• Sustainable Sharing Practices: Guide users in sustainable file-sharing practices, such as sharing links to files stored in the cloud rather than sending multiple copies via email, which cuts down on data redundancy.

 Images%20 %20Security%20and%20Compliance%20in%20DAM%20%201